Groundwater Monitoring Well Installation

 Centralisers

 Centralisers can be used to plumb a well, but centralizers should be placed so that the placement of the filter pack, bentonite pellet seal, and annular grout will not be hindered.
 Centralisers placed in the wrong locations can cause bridging during material placement.
-Monitoring wells less than 50 feet deep generally do not need centralisers.
+Monitoring wells less than 20m deep generally do not need centralisers.
 If centralisers are used they should be placed below the well screen and above the bentonite pellet seal.
 The specific placement intervals should be decided based on site conditions.

 Hollow auger installation